swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 **Changes between version 1.5 and version 1.6:**

-- Section 2.2.2, "Sign Response Status Information", now defines the DSS status codes previously only appearing in \[[Eid-Registry(#eid-registry)\].
+- Section 2.2.2, "Sign Response Status Information", now defines the DSS status codes previously only appearing in \[[SC.Registry](#sc-registry)\].
 The status codes `http://id.swedenconnect.se/sig-status/1.1/authn-failed` and `http://id.swedenconnect.se/sig-status/1.1/security-violation` were also introduced.

 - Section 2.1.3.2, "Conditions", was updated with requirements on how to interpret `NotBefore` and/or `NotOnOrAfter` values.